Transport in Tel Aviv

 The Tel Aviv transportation system is seen as the hub of the Israeli transport network in terms of road, rail, and air transport.
-The Israeli road network partly centers on the city, with some of the country's largest highways passing through or running to the city.
+The Israeli road network partly centers on Tel Aviv, with some of the country's largest highways passing through or running to the city.
 The city forms a major part of the country's rail network, whilst Ben Gurion International Airport located near the city is the country's largest airport.
 There is also a strong public transport system within the city, based primarily on bus transportation.

 Local and national

 Cycling

 Tel Aviv Municipality is trying to encourage the use of bicycles in the city.
 The current expansion plan is to reach 250 km by 2025.
 At the end of 2021 the total length of the network was 161 km.

 Tel-O-Fun

 In April 2011, Tel Aviv municipality launched Tel-O-Fun, a bicycle sharing system, in which 150 stations of bicycles for rent were installed within the city limits.
 As of May 2022, there are 175 active stations, providing about 2,000 bicycles and about 500 electric bicycles.
 As of the end of 2021 the municipality has completed construction of about 161 km of bicycle paths.